DarylWxc/Blog-Backup/source/_posts/speaking-topic.md

 My Occupation is web developer.It's the IT(Information Technology) industry.
 The job is about coding the web page.We take design drawing and we achieve it.
 We will talk to the back end and designer for better experience of Customers.
+My MBTI test result is ISTJ character.I think that is a great personality,I'm glad to know you all guys.
 We care about the efficiency and functions of the web page.It is not easy for us to learn improving efficiency of system.We request the data and draw it on the web page.It just like you are one creater and you are creating your masterpiece.That's awesome.we always feel satisfied about the prosess.And the salary is not bad too.Actually i was raised in China,we all accepted the exam oriented education.It cause that we don't know what we want and we real love to do after graduation.We just choose the industry we really familiar to.

 # Hobby